n-p-m/AudioBookNeuralNetworkProject/README.md

 🚀 Results
 * Achieved an accuracy of 93% in predicting customer repurchase behavior
-* Provided actionable recommendations for targeted marketing and customer engagement
+* Deducted actionable recommendations for targeted marketing and customer engagement

 🛠️ Technologies Used
 * Python